Pay it forward.

 - Address: Rutgers, The State University of New Jersey, 620 George Street, New Brunswick NJ 08901-1175

 - Submit your FAFSA online or by mail.
 The earlier the U.S. Department of Education's Central Processing System receives the application, the sooner the financial aid process can begin.
-The FAFSA becomes available January 1 of each calendar year.
-To receive maximum consideration for need-based or merit scholarships, we encourage you to file the FAFSA by February 15.
-If you submit the FAFSA by February 15, you should receive your online planning letter in mid-March.
-Although we encourage you to finalize your federal tax return before submitting the FAFSA, you may use estimated tax information, if necessary.
+The FAFSA becomes available October 1 of each calendar year.
+To receive maximum consideration for need-based or merit scholarships, we encourage you to file the FAFSA by December 1.
+If you submit the FAFSA by December 1, you should receive your online planning letter in mid-January.
+We strongly encourage you to use the IRS Data Retrieval Tool to submit the correct tax information on the FAFSA.

-- Visit Rutgers' Office of Financial Aid website at studentaid.rutgers.edu for updated information about the application process.
+- Visit Rutgers' Office of Financial Aid website at financialaid.rutgers.edu for updated information about the application process.

 Please note that international students (F-1 or J-1 visa holders)